A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

 This displays a list of all links listed for a specific link category …

-If you plan to use links extensively on your website or blog, or if you would like to add a page containing a list of links to your site (i.e. not just add links on your sidebar), then you may want to consider using a plugin that can help you administer links.
+If you plan to add a lot of links to your website or blog, or if you want to add a page containing a list of links to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer your links, like Link Library.

-The Link Library plugin lets you publish a list of all your link categories with a complete list of links with notes and descriptions …
+This plugin lets you display a list of your link categories with a complete list of all your links plus descriptions and notes …

 Congratulations!
-Now you know how to how to add a blogroll and manage links in your WordPress sidebar menu.
+Now you know how to add a featured links section to your WordPress site.